 Overall, several sex and identity status differences were found.
 Only one identity status difference was found among the female subjects, while several identity status differences were found among the male subjects.
 Although no cause-and-effect relationships can be concluded, the results do indicate that differences in the relationships with parents do occur at the same time as identity status differences.

 Campbell, Eugene E., "Adolescent Identity Status in Current Familial Relationships During Separation" (1984).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5948.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .